iamshz97/GoogleDriveXHardDiskSynchronizer/README.md

-# 🌥 Google Drive X Hard Disk Synchronizer 💾
+# 🌥 Google Drive X Hard Disk Synchronizer (SLT daily broadband users) 💾

-This is a tool that ensures your favorite files on Google Drive are also available on your local hard disk.
-Useful for backing up important files or having offline access to your favorite media.
-Say goodbye to manual downloads and enjoy automated file synchronization.
+Welcome to the Google Drive X Hard Disk Synchronizer, a custom tool specifically made for SLT daily broadband users.
+It's a handy tool that ensures your favorite files on Google Drive are available on your local hard disk, and it smartly uses your remaining daily data balance.
+Say goodbye to manual downloads and enjoy automated synchronization during off-peak hours.

 ## ⚙ How it Works